Table of Contents[Hide][Show]

 It should go without saying, but there is a fair amount of research involved in putting together any content marketing strategy, so set aside some time and do the work.

-Blog Topic Ideas for Small Businesses
+30 Universal Blog Topic Ideas for Small Businesses

-1. Evergreen Topics
+1. Evergreen Blog Post Topics

-Evergreen topics are one of the first things you should focus on when you starting creating blog content.
-As the name suggests, these posts should continue to deliver solid traffic and engagement for years to come.
+Evergreen blog post topics are one of the first things you should focus on when you start creating and marketing fresh blog content.

 But how do you know which topics in your niche are evergreen and which aren’t?
 Evergreen content deals in the fundamentals.
 They tend to be the guiding principles and information about your topic—the things you’d recommend any beginner learn first.
+Put yourself back in the position of someone entirely new to your subject.
+Which topics do they need to understand first?

 A great tool to help you come up with these topics is answer the public.

-2. Repurposed Content
+2. Repurposed Content for Your Blog

-3. Tutorials or How To Posts
+3. Tutorials or How-To Posts

-4. Guides
+4. Ultimate Guides

 Step by step guides or ultimate guides are a great way to add educational content to your website.
-These are similar to tutorials, but are more subjective in what they cover and look like.
+These are similar to tutorials, but are more expansive in what they cover and look like.
 They do not have to include numbered steps or strictly instructional content and they tend to be much longer.

 5. Success Stories or Case Studies